Kareadita/kavita.github.io/content/en/_index.md

 ![](/img/icons/material-symbols/200/rounded/timer.svg)
 ### Lightning fast

-Since the start our goal has been less than 100ms query times.
-This speed first architecture mindset and made Kavita the fastest media server on the market.
+Since the start our goal has been less than 100ms query times and 150-350MB of RAM.
+This performance-first architecture mindset and made Kavita the fastest media server on the market.

 ---